Louis-Takow/Mobile-Automation--MAESTRO/README.md

 - **App Installation**: Ensure the app is correctly installed on the emulator or device.
 You can verify this using `adb devices` or opening the app manually.
 - **App ID**: Double-check the `appId` in the script to match the package name of the Swag Labs app.
-- **Element Selectors**: If an element is not found, use Maestro Studio to inspect elements and debug locators.
+- **Element Selectors**: If an element is not found, use Maestro Studio or Appium inspector to inspect elements and debug locators.
 - **Emulator Issues**: If the emulator is not detected, ensure it’s running properly and that the environment variables are set correctly.

 ## Conclusion